kateohdowd-dev/ma-journal/content/posts/week-01/index.md

 ## Looking back & initial ideas
 It was reccomended this week that we look back at work from the very first module, GDE710, to try and gather some ideas for potential development, so I started this week by looking back at my older work.
 I've been feeling a bit disconnected from my practise recently, so the opportunity to go back over some older work and think about what really matters to me as a practitioner was very helpful.

 It took me a while to familiarise myself with what I had actually gotten up to in GDE710, as because of my period of intermission, it was technically three years ago now (which is crazy).
-I feel like I've changed so much as a practitioner and a person since GDE710, but I loved looking back at the work I'd completed, and most importantly, it gave me so many starting points and so much inspiration.
+I feel like I've changed so much as a practitioner and a person since GDE710, but I loved looking back at the work I'd completed.
+Most importantly, it gave me so many starting points and so much inspiration.

 It was outlined this week that one thing the project needs to do is respond to an issue, cause or narrative that is important to us, so it's important to make sure that this project is valuable and fulfilling, which is something that I always like to try and make sure my projects are.

-I'd like to choose a subject or theme that is quite personal, especially considering that the next brief could end up being more commercial.
+I'd like to choose a subject or theme that is quite personal, especially considering that the next brief, 'Industry Set', could end up being more commercial.
 I also think that by nature, a self initiated project should be something that’s personally important, as it’s rare that we get the time to work on them - it's nice to have the opportunity to do that now.

 ### My place in the Industry
 Before I intermitted, the first thing I did to start this module was consider my identity and my place in the industry.
 As I mentioned, I feel like I've changed quite a bit since then, so I'd be interested to look back at what I wrote three years ago, and compare it to who I am now.